Rock River Basin May 2017 Update

 May 7 Bird and Nature Walk: 1:30-3:00 pm.
 Cherokee Marsh Conservation Park, Madison, WI (map).
 Free, family-friendly bird and nature walk.
 Sponsored by Madison Parks, the Friends of Cherokee Marsh and Madison Audubon Society.

 May 20 Family Day & Leopold Center Open House: 12:00 noon-4:00 pm.
 The Leopold Center, Baraboo, WI.
 608-355-0279.
-A free, family-friendly event with activities for kids and families including hikes, live reptiles, hayrides, watercolor painting and more!
+A free event with activities for kids and families including hikes, live reptiles, hayrides, watercolor painting and more!
 Visit Leopold Shack.

 May 20 4th Annual Wildflowers for Wildlife: 9:00 am-1:00 pm.
 Horicon National Wildlife Refuge Visitor Center (Hwy Z).